-- Except for collector-based generation such as wind and solar, all Bulk Electric System (BES) elements, as presently defined by NERC, within the Western Interconnection must be represented in WECC Base Cases without equivalencing. - Non-BES elements may also be included in WECC base cases and follow the data submittal requirements in this DPM.
-Any equivalencing of non-BES elements must be modeled to yield almost identical performance of a full representation in both steady state and dynamic analysis. - Non-BES elements must be included if they have significant interaction with BES elements.
-Non-BES elements that may have a significant interaction with BES elements may exhibit any of the following characteristics: - Facilities that are operated at or above 50 kV - Facilities that are operated in parallel with BES elements - Facilities with connected individual generation resources >=10 MVA or aggregate generation resources >=20 MVA - o Facilities with connected reactive resources >=10 Mvar - Non-BES Local Networks and Radial Systems that feed only load or parallel/looped systems that are normally operated in a radial configuration could generally be excluded from modeling. - Steady-state power flow data submitted to WECC must represent the existing BES elements plus planned transmission and generation facilities as described elsewhere in this document and as deemed appropriate by the PC. - Paths defined in the WECC Path Rating Catalog must be modeled to include all elements consistent with the path definition.
+- 1. Except for collector-based generation such as wind and solar, all Bulk Electric System (BES) elements, as presently defined by NERC, within the Western Interconnection must be represented in WECC base cases without equivalencing. - 2.
+Non-BES elements may also be included in WECC base cases and follow the data submittal requirements in this DPM.
+Any equivalencing of non-BES elements must be modeled to yield almost identical performance of a full representation in both steady state and dynamic analysis. - 3.
+Non-BES elements must be included if they have significant interaction with BES elements.
+Non-BES elements that may have a significant interaction with BES elements may exhibit any of the following characteristics: - a.
+Facilities that are operated at or above 50 kV, - b.
+Facilities that are operated in parallel with BES elements, - c.
+Facilities with connected individual generation resources ≥10 MVA or aggregate generation resources ≥20 MVA, - d.
+Facilities with connected reactive resources ≥10 MVAr. - Non-BES Local Networks and Radial Systems that feed only load or parallel/looped systems that are normally operated in a radial configuration could generally be excluded from modeling. - 5.
+Steady-state power flow data submitted to WECC must represent the existing BES elements plus planned transmission and generation facilities as described elsewhere in this document and as deemed appropriate by the PC. - 6.
+Paths defined in the WECC Path Rating Catalog must be modeled to include all elements consistent with the path definition.

-- Data fields that are strings must not contain commas, single quotes, double quotes, or apostrophes. - Key element identifiers (e.g., number, name, base voltage, ID) that indicate an element representing the same equipment must be consistent between base cases. - o Devices with alpha characters must consistently use either uppercase or lowercase IDs. - o Bus names with alpha characters must consistently be either uppercase or lowercase. - Data fields that are strings must not contain commas, colons, single quotes, double quotes, or apostrophes. - Uniqueness must not depend on names and IDs being case sensitive. - The requested data is listed below in the tables of data requirements.
+- Data fields that are strings must not contain commas, single quotes, double quotes, or apostrophes. - 8.
+Key element identifiers (e.g., number, name, base voltage, ID) that indicate an element representing the same equipment must be consistent between base cases. - a.
+Devices with alpha characters must consistently use either uppercase or lowercase IDs. - b.
+Bus names with alpha characters must consistently be either uppercase or lowercase. - Data fields that are strings must not contain commas, colons, single quotes, double quotes, or apostrophes. - 9.
+Uniqueness must not depend on names and IDs being case sensitive. - 10.
+The requested data is listed below in the tables of data requirements.
 Any description provided for the field must be followed. - Bus naming guideline: Although the criterion for bus names is that "Bus names must be unique within the same Base Voltage class," bus names should be the same for all equipment located in the same vicinity.
 For example, two substations that are in different Areas could both be named "Midway."
 Names could be set to "MIDWAY" at one location, and to "MDWAY" at the other.
 The SRS strongly suggests that naming of new buses added to the model adhere to the stated guideline.
-It recommends, but it is not mandatory, to eliminate spaces in bus names and substitute underscore characters instead.
-It is the responsibility of the PC adding the bus information to assure there is no name duplication. - All facility ratings should be based on the most limiting element being represented.
+It recommends, but it is not mandatory, to eliminate spaces in bus names and use underscore characters instead.
+It is the responsibility of the PC adding the bus information to ensure they are not duplicating a name. - 11.
+All facility ratings should be based on the most limiting element being represented.